 If you have a cell phone or laptop or large screen TV, you’ll understand how annoying it is when sunlight glare renders your screen illegible.
 It’s even dangerous if that glare hits your dashboard and you can’t see how fast you're going.
 And for people who wear spectacles, glare off the lenses can be debilitating.
 But a new nanocoating developed by scientists at the Fraunhofer Institute for Mechanics of Materials IWM in Freiburg, Germany, have developed a perfectly non-reflecting material for use on displays and through eyeglasses.
 The hybrid coating has further advantages: the components are scratch-proof and easy to clean.
 And where did the inspiration come from … would you believe moths?

-« Back to Scientists say goodbye to screen glare
+Read the full article: Scientists say goodbye to screen glare